 The following programs are administered by this office:

 - DoD Privacy Program (5400.11-R)

 - Identifying and Safeguarding Personally Identifiable Information (PII) Training

 - Department of Defense Hotline

 - President's Open Door Program

-The Federal Manager's Financial Integrity Act of 1982 and the Office of Management and Budget, Circular A123, assign to each Federal agency head the responsibility to develop and maintain an effective internal management control program.
+The Federal Manager's Financial Integrity Act of 1982 and the Office of Management and Budget, Circular A123, charges each Federal agency head with the responsibility to develop and maintain an effective internal management control program.
 These guidelines encompass administrative and accounting controls for program, operational and administrative areas.
-The University President, as the responsible agency head, is charged with providing assurances that significant weaknesses in the design or operation of the University are detected and corrected in a timely manner.
-Programs must operate and resources must be used consistent with agency mission, in compliance with laws and regulations, and with minimal potential for waste, fraud and mismanagement.
+The University President, as the responsible agency head, is charged with providing an annual Statement of Assurance (SOA) which asserts that significant weaknesses in the design or operation of the University if detected are corrected in a timely manner.
+Programs must operate and resources must be used consistent with this agency’s mission, in compliance with laws and regulations, and with minimal potential for waste, fraud and mismanagement.
 As federal government employees, adherence to established internal controls is everyone's responsibility.

 The Uniformed Services University Privacy Office was established by the University President to oversee all ongoing activities related to DoD Directive 5400.11, DoD Privacy Program and the development, implementation, maintenance of, and adherence to the organization’s policies and procedures covering the privacy of, and access to, personally identifiable information (PII), to include protected health information (PHI), in compliance with federal and state laws and the organization’s information privacy practices.